How to create a work breakdown structure (WBS)

 Most common errors

 The Wiki page on work breakdown structure contains some useful information but also contains fundamental errors, as can happen when management ‘concepts’ are presented as the aggregation of many people’s views on a single topic.
 Here are two examples: outcomes and phases.
-Outcomes are an excellent thing to consider within projects, but it is the wrong place for these – if you have a Business case or equivalent that’s where outcomes belong.
+Outcomes are an excellent thing to consider within projects, but the WBS is the wrong place for these.
+If you have a Business case or equivalent that’s where outcomes belong.
 If outcomes are represented in a WBS it is likely to impact our ability to achieve what follows in this post.
 Phases are even more likely to do this.
-Phases are a natural part of life-cycles, but again, they do not belong here.
+Phases are a natural part of life cycles, but again, they do not belong here.
 Phases are a key aspect of schedules – not the WBS.
 It must never be constrained by or attempt to represent schedule, order (i.e. sequence) or logic.
-The only logic that exists within a WBS is parent-child relationships as we decompose all elements of a workscope.
+The only logic that exists within a WBS is parent-child relationships as we decompose all elements of a project work scope.
 Attempts to do anything else damages the accuracy and usefulness of what we produce and therefore its effectiveness and integrity.

 So what is the original concept? – ‘product oriented’

-A true WBS is a hybrid structure that represents the deliverables (or products) and all the wok required to define, design, develop, test and commission every one of the deliverables of a project.
-This is often referred to as a product oriented (or product based) WBS.
-Quite a mouthful but 100% accurate.
-If our project reflects a customer contract, every major obligation in the contract must be represented in the structure.
+A true WBS is a hybrid structure that represents the deliverables (or products) and all the work required to define, design, develop, test and commission every one of the deliverables of a project.
+This is often referred to as a “product-oriented” (or product-based) WBS.
+Quite a mouthful, but 100% accurate.
+If our project reflects a customer contract, every major obligation in the contract must have a natural home somewhere in the structure.